scala-native/scala-native/docs/user/sbt.rst

    Optimize for reduced output size while still trying to keep quick compilation time and relatively fast runtime performance.
-   Similar to clang's ``-Os`` with addition of link-time optimization over the whole application code.
+   Similar to clang's ``-Oz`` with addition of link-time optimization over the whole application code.

 3. **release-full.** (introduced in 0.4.0)